greenm01/ec4x/docs/ec4x_specs.md

 EL is not a specific reflection of scientific or technological advancement, although they are correlated.

 A House's GCP benefits from EL upgrades by 5% per level.
-Increases in worker productivity and education benefit the economy and quality of life.
+The economy is tied to Increases in worker productivity and education.

 The formula for ERP in XMR is:

 ```
-1 ERP = (10 + 0.015(NCV)) XMR
+1 ERP = (10 + 0.015(GCP)) XMR
 ```

-Example: to purchase 10 ERP points with a NCV of 500, the cost in XMR is:
+Example: to purchase 10 ERPs with a GCP of 500, the cost in XMR is:

 ```
 10 ERP = 10(10 + 0.015(500)) = 175 XMR